yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 Unfortunately, this latter format isn't supported internally in OpenGL, which caused problems with a number of games that made use of `BGR` textures: their Red and Blue channels were swapped and the final images looked blue-ish.

 {{< single-title-imgs
-    "Blue Christina looks nice, but the red in its right place definitely suits the Nixie Tubes much better in `Steins;Gate My Darling's Embrace`.
+    "Blue Christina looks nice, but the red in its right place definitely suits the Nixie Tubes much better in `Steins;Gate My Darling's Embrace`"
     "./sg1.jpg"
     "./g2.jpg"
   >}}